 If you let us use your company as a testimonial, logo, case study, etc., we’ll gladly give you a “marketing discount”.
 William Tincup brought up that buyers can also offer to write a review on a product comparison site (e.g. G2.com) to get a discount.
 Great idea — I hadn’t thought of that!

 10. You’re a do-good non-profit (and cool)

 If the Mother Teresas or Nelson Mandelas of the world, who aren’t in it to make money, want to use our SaaS software, we’ll figure out how to make the money work!
-This can’t be any non-profit.
+But, this can’t be any non-profit.
 Some non-profits have bad reputations or overpay their leadership.
 But if we’re feeling the warm and fuzzies about your non-profit, we’re going to do what we can to help you afford our SaaS software.
 William Tincup tells me that Cornerstone OnDemand does a good job giving discounts to non-profits.